Skip to content

 A note on the Hebrew

 The phrase translated “tattoo marks” in Leviticus 19:28 is k’tovet qa’aqa (כְּתֹבֶת קַעֲקַע).
 This is a hapax legomenon — a phrase that appears only once in the Hebrew Bible.
-The standard scholarly lexicon (HALOT) describes the meaning of qa’aqa as uncertain, noting that its precise sense is unknown and that the term may refer to any kind of marking on the skin.
+The standard scholarly lexicon (HALOT s.v. qa’aqa) describes the precise meaning as uncertain, noting that the term may refer to any kind of marking on the skin — whether by ink, by puncture, or by another method.
 Translations therefore differ on how specifically to render the phrase.
+Modern translations have generally settled on “tattoo” as the closest English equivalent; older translations preserved a more generic “marks” because the vocabulary “tattoo” did not yet exist in English.